DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 - *mem-limit*: a limit on max allowed memory usage (in GBs) of this script to protect the server.
 Default is 25 GBs.
 - *verbose*: to enable debugging messages.

+*The script makes use of `tqdm` package, which needs to be (pip) installed if not available on the system.*

 #### Generating custom configuration
 The only required argument is the text file containing the names of TPStream files:
 ```